awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-sharing.md

 To share resources within an organization, you must first use the AWS RAM console or AWS Command Line Interface \(AWS CLI\) to enable sharing with AWS Organizations\.
 When you share resources in your organization, AWS RAM doesn't send invitations to principals\.
 Principals in your organization gain access to shared resources without exchanging invitations\.

-When you enable resource sharing within your organization, AWS RAM creates a service\-linked role called `AWSResourceAccessManagerServiceRolePolicy`\.
-This role can be assumed by only the AWS RAM service, and grants AWS RAM permission to retrieve information about the organization it is a member of\.
+When you enable resource sharing within your organization, AWS RAM creates a service\-linked role called `AWSServiceRoleForResourceAccessManager`\.
+This role can be assumed by only the AWS RAM service, and grants AWS RAM permission to retrieve information about the organization it is a member of, by using the AWS managed policy`AWSResourceAccessManagerServiceRolePolicy`\.

 If you no longer need to share resources with your entire organization or OUs, you can disable resource sharing\.
 For more information, see [Disabling resource sharing with AWS Organizations](security-disable-sharing-with-orgs.md)\.